Why One Aspiring Doctor Thinks Starting Medical School in January Made All the Difference

 If you’ve wanted to become a doctor for a while, you’re likely familiar with the typical road to earning your MD: you apply to medical school, you enroll in a program where you’ll study medicine for four years, you land a residency in your chosen specialty, and you obtain board certification.

-But that timeline may not always fit perfectly with your individual circumstances.
-It’s possible you won’t gain acceptance to your chosen programs the first time around, or maybe you simply find that you’re ready to jump into the process just after the typical August start date has passed by.
+But that timeline may not always fit perfectly depending on your individual circumstances.
+It’s possible you won’t gain acceptance to your chosen programs the first time around.
+Maybe you simply find that you are not ready to start the process to begin medical school during the traditional August start.

 If you find yourself hoping to get started with your medical school experience sooner, there’s another option you might consider.
-The School of Medicine at St. George’s University (SGU) allows medical students to start their MD program in January, so there’s no need to wait until fall comes around.
+The School of Medicine at St. George’s University (SGU) allows medical students to start their MD program in January or April, so there’s no need to wait until fall comes around.

 Keep reading to hear about one SGU graduate’s experience starting medical school in January and how it set her up for success.